The Ultimate Guide to Construction Reporting

 In the construction industry, reporting is organized at different levels to ensure information flows from the construction site up to key decision makers in the overall capital project, program, or portfolio.

-Each level serves distinct purposes within a Project Owner and caters to different stakeholders, making sure the right information reaches the right people at the right time.
+Each level serves distinct purposes within a project owner and caters to different stakeholders, making sure the right information reaches the right people at the right time.

 A diagram of the construction industry with boxes in a tree structure depicting subcontractors at the bottom, up to contractors, project managers and the project owner.